 Is bonus and equity compensation covered?

-For purposes of qualifying for a new policy and determining the maximum issue amount, insurers will generally consider incentive compensation and equity compensation as well if it appears on the W-2 and if it is a steady part of a person's compensation.
+For purposes of qualifying for a new policy and determining the maximum possible issue amount, insurers will include bonus, commission, and equity compensation if it is included in W-2 earnings and is a regular part of a person's compensation.

 Yes, if you build in that option into the policy from the start with the appropriate rider(s).